garmeeh/next-seo/README.md

 #### dangerouslySetAllPagesToNoRobots

 It has the prefix `dangerously` because it will `norobots` all pages.
 As this is an SEO plugin, that is kinda dangerous action.
 It is **not** bad to use this.
 Just please be sure you want to `norobots` **EVERY** page.
-You can still override this at a page level if you have a use case to `index` or `follow` a page.
-This can be done by setting `noindex: false` or `nofollow: false`.
+You can still override this at a page level if you have a use case to have a robot meta tag.
+This can be done by setting `norobots: false` or `robotsProps: {AdditionalRobotsProps}`.

 The only way to unset this is by removing the prop from the `DefaultSeo` in your custom `<App>`.